nddic/zuri-projects/README.md

 # zuri-projects
-this is my repository for all my zuri projects
+Hi.
+This is my public repository for all my Zuri Training projects